 If your building design does not include one of these required categories, model a 1'x1' object to export in place of an empty view (example, a 100% Curtain wall building has no exterior walls but exporting a 1 SF panel is sufficient to meet the minimum requirement).

-The optional categories are Skylights, Interior Walls, and Shading Devices.
+The optional categories are Skylights, Interior Walls, Shading Devices, Spandrels, Outdoor Floors, and furniture.

 Interior Walls and Shading Devices are primarily used for the Daylight related 3D simulations, and are not required but can help generate a bit more detailed results.
 Below is the same residential and commercial examples, but this time showing how they should be separated into the different categories for cove.tool's use.

 For additional tips and clarification on how to determine which building components fall into what category, review the definitions below.